-The Tecton 12 is a completely new addition to the range and is aimed at Freeriders and ski tourers wanting the best in ski performance and safety without compromising the weight.
+The Tecton 12 is the most powerful binding in Fritschi's range and is aimed at Freeriders and ski tourers wanting the best in ski performance and safety without compromising the weight.

-With the Tecton 12, Fritschi have designed an alpine binding style heel piece which gives rock solid ski performance and better safety release characteristics (improved elasticity) than the pin tech heel attachment.
+With the Tecton 12, Fritschi have designed an alpine binding style heel piece which gives rock solid ski performance and better boot retention and safety release characteristics (improved elasticity) than the pin tech heel attachment.

 Featuring the same redesigned toe piece as the Vipec Evo 12, the Tecton 12 is much easier to use stepping in than previous Vipec models and they are now amongst the easiest to use pin tech bindings out there.
 They are also compatible with more boot models and no longer require the colour clip changes for different boot sizes and models.

 With a weight of 1.3KG per pair the Tecton 12 are as light as many other fully featured pin tech ski touring bindings, their USP is the adjustable lateral toe release (adjustable 5 - 12) with 13mm of elasticity which is designed to give the skier the same safety releases and boot retention properties found on Alpine bindings.

 The fact that the lateral release is at the toe also means that the heel isn't required to rotate as it is in almost all other pin tech binding systems, this means that you get excellent ski control with very little loss of power.

 As with other pin tech bndings, the Tecton 12 feature a low stand height (height from the deck of the ski to the boot), when compared to frame touring bindings, making them feel stable in chopped up snow.
 As with the related model the Vipec, the Tecton 12 heel piece is sprung allowing it to move back when the ski flexes which makes for a lively, smooth feel and really brings out the best of your skis.